SOC 100 Introduction to Sociology (4)

 SOC 210 Sociology of the Family (4)

 Analyzes the nature of gender roles in the family, a basic social institution.
 Examines various patterns of family organization and problems confronting the family.
 Emphasizes the family in the United States.
-Prerequisite: ANT 301 or SOC 110 or an introductory anthropology or sociology course.
+Prerequisite: SOC 100 or equivalent.

 SOC 220 Sociology of Gender (4)

 Explores contemporary theories, understandings and performances of gender, with attention to the intersections of race, class, gender and sexuality.
 Also examines the relationships of gender to life opportunities and experiences, social structures and societal reproduction.
-Prerequisites: SOC 100 or SOC 110 or CJ 101.
+Prerequisite: SOC 100 or equivalent.

 SOC 230 Sociology of Racial and Ethnic Relations (4)

 Explores the complex and dynamic nature of race and ethnicity in American society, with a combined focus on historic and ethnographic approaches.
 Topics covered include the patterns of racial and ethnic inequality, the evolving social construction of race and ethnicity, the changing perceptions of and explanations for race relations, the intersection of race and ethnicity with other forces (such as social class and gender), and the social pressure for and against assimilation and acculturation.
-Prerequisite: SOC 100 or SOC 110 or CJ 101.
+Prerequisite: SOC 100 or equivalent.

 SOC 240 Class Inequality: Poverty and Wealth in the United States (4)